 3.10.
 When one or more criteria of independence set out in this Code has not been met throughout the year, the company should disclose its reasons for considering a particular member of the collegial body to be independent.
 To ensure accuracy of the information disclosed in relation with the independence of the members of the collegial body, the company should require independent members to have their independence periodically re-confirmed.
-No Please refer to comment under Item 3.6.
+Yes Please refer to the comment under Item 3.7.
+The member of the Board of Directors submits a declaration of independence and updates it.
 3.11.
-In order to remunerate members of a collegial body for their work and participation in the meetings of the collegial body, they may be remunerated from the company's funds. .
+In order to remunerate members of a collegial body for their work and participation in the meetings of the collegial body, they may be remunerated from the company's funds.
+6 .
 The general shareholders' meeting should approve the amount of such remuneration.
-Yes
+Yes For the work at the Board of Directors, the independent member of the Board of Directors is remunerated from the Company's funds.
+The amount of the remuneration was approved by a General Meeting of Shareholders.